The short answer is: No.

 So why aren’t you a Humanist?
 They sound awesome!

 They do and they are!

-But I did not train with the Humanist Association so could not claim their title even if I identified as a Humanist myself.
+But I did not train with Humanist UK so could not claim their title even if I identified as a Humanist myself.

 There is a lot of crossover between my personal beliefs and those of Humanists; I am passionate about people and believe that people interacting with one another and the World is how so much beauty is created and should be respected and undertaken with integrity.

 However I could never call myself a Humanist because underneath my love of reason and logic and the human experience lies a deep and profound sense of something more.

 This ‘more’ is not religious in the sense of a deity or creator but a sense of awe and wonder at the intricate balance and complexity of the World that, for me, crosses over into the realm of the sacred (I have discussed my use of the word ‘sacred’ here).